PaimaStudios/paima-engine-docs/docs/home/200-read-write-L2-state/1-base-format.md

 };
 ```

-Note Paima comes with a `PaimaParser`utility that includes many of the common parsing utility functions you need
+Note Paima comes with a `PaimaParser` utility that includes many of the common parsing utility functions you need:
 ```typescript showLineNumbers
 // alternate-color-start
 ArrayParser(iter: { perItemParser: ParserCommandExec })